By MIKE HERNDON

 — How far will Jordyn Tyson fall?

 Tyson would likely be considered the best receiver prospect in the draft — if he could stay healthy.
 His inability to do so throughout his college career and his ongoing issues with a lingering hamstring issue this spring make him a risky choice in the Top 10, however, particularly with two other excellent WR options in Carnell Tate and Makai Lemon.
-If Tyson gets past the Browns, Saints and Dolphins, the Rams seem like a team that can afford to take the gamble.
+The closer we get to the draft, the more we’re hearing that Tyson may go higher than anticipated.
+Some potential landing spots are Cleveland, New Orleans, the New York Giants or, if he slips out of the top 10, the Los Angeles Rams or New York Jets.

 — Will a second quarterback go in the first round?